-Stigma surrounding mental health remains a significant barrier to seeking help. students judgment Manv fear or discrimination, which can prevent them from accessing available resources (Corrigan, 2004).
+Stigma surrounding mental health remains a significant barrier to seeking help.
+Many students fear judgment or discrimination, which can prevent them from accessing available resources (Corrigan, 2004).
 Educational institutions must work to create a culture of acceptance and understanding.

 4.2 Resource Limitations